jgater/gravedesk/README.md

 	`git clone git@bitbucket.org:jgater/gravedesk.git`
 * install the necessary node.js modules via npm in the root of that folder (the one with app.js in) `npm install -d`
-* copy settings.md to settings.js for default settings; edit settings.js as appropriate.
+* copy settings.example to settings.js for default settings; edit settings.js as appropriate.
 You'll need to change the email server and IMAP login at the very least
 * Note, it will read 'unread' emails in the mailbox folder specified, and mark them as read.
 Don't point at a folder you use for other purposes!
 Best to point at a dedicated IMAP account, of course.
 * run from the root folder with node:
 	`node app.js`
 * server should now be available on http://localhost:3000 - you can login with the default admin account details in your settings.js

 For 'production use', you'll need to set express into production mode.
 I also advise running on a proper node.js host or dedicated server (ubuntu, for example), likely with nodemon or forever to keep the server running!
-I also heavily recommend using a proxy front server, such as nginx with https support, though express can be configured to do https directly if you wish.
-Given this is still under heavy development, you probably don't want to rely on it just yet!
+You can also use the settings.js to enable SSL support and/or put the node server behind a proxy, such as nginx.

 Author's note